amoekesch/vscode-ext-escn/README.md

 ## How to use this extension?
 Install and open [Visual Studio Code](https://code.visualstudio.com).
 Press `Ctrl+Shift+X` or `Cmd+Shift+X` to open the Extensions pane.
 Find and install the Eyelit Scenario Script extension.
 Open any `.escn` file in VS Code.
 The extension is now activated.
 If you want to learn more about Eyelit, Eyelit Products and Eyelit Scenario modeling, visit [Eyelit.com](https://www.eyelit.com).
+* You can see an example highlighted [HERE](https://github.com/amoekesch/vscode-ext-escn/blob/master/escn-example.jpg)
+* You can download the example script [HERE](https://github.com/amoekesch/vscode-ext-escn/blob/master/escn-example.escn)

 ## Customizing the extension features
 The Eyelit Scenario Script extension is ready to use on the get go.
 There is no need for any additional configuration after installing the extension.